Vocational qualifications

 Different types of vocational qualifications

-- Vocational courses - that lead to specific jobs such as hairdressing, accounting, professional cookery or plumbing.
-These courses are at Level 3 and are called Technical Level Qualifications [T Levels] and are offered mostly at colleges.
+- Vocational courses - that lead to specific jobs such as hairdressing, accounting, professional cookery, plumbing, etc. There are course at Level 1, 2 and 3.
+At Level 3 these courses will mostly be Technical Level Qualifications [T Levels], which are equivalent to 3 A Levels.
+T Levels are offered mostly at colleges.

 - Apprenticeships - apprenticeships offer training for a job while working for an employer, alongside study for an associated qualification.
 You get paid as you learn.